Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 We assume the bubble wall expands in the $+z$ direction, with a positive $\ptot$ accelerating the expansion in the $+z$ direction.
 The time dependence of $\ptot$ enters through the evolution of the potential and consequently the equation of state, while the velocity dependence may be understood by considering its effect on the bubble expansion mode, and more subtly how the transport and interactions of particles within the bubble wall is affected by this velocity.
 The total pressure should vanish when the bubble wall reaches terminal velocity.

 We decompose the distribution function as $f_j(k, z) = f_j^{\text{eq}}(k, z) + \delta f_j(k, z)$, where

 is the equilibrium distribution function in the plasma frame for a particle with spin $s_j$ and energy satisfying $E_j^2 = k^2 + m_j^2$.
-The equilibrium part of the last term in \cref{eq:ptot-general} can be absorbed into the tree-level potential term to yield an effective potential term \cite{Konstandin:2014zta, Cai:2020djd}, leaving
+The equilibrium part of the last term in \cref{eq:ptot-general} can be absorbed into the tree-level potential term to yield an effective potential term~\cite{Konstandin:2014zta, Cai:2020djd}, leaving \footnote{\Refcite{Konstandin:2014zta} demonstrate that \cref{eq:ptot-decomposed} can also be obtained from Kadanoff-Baym equations.}